stackzoo/khaos/README.md

 Currently, Khaos does not implement *cronjobs*; any scheduling of Khaos Custom Resources is delegated to external logic outside the cluster, possibly through a GitOps approach.

 > [!WARNING]
-> This operator will introduce faults and unpredicatbility in you rinfrastructure, use with caution
+> This operator will introduce faults and unpredicatbility in your infrastructure, use with caution

 ## Supported features
 - [X] Delete pods